Tuesday 26th February Vics 1 Northwood St Johns 0 (IW Gold Cup Qtr Final) @ 28.02.19

 Within 4 minutes though Charlie Urry was walking painfully from the pitch, with a double break to his collarbone.
 The challenge from the keeper was innocuous to say the least with referee Sean Phillips pointing straight to the spot.
-ALEX PREZPOLOSKIi stepped up and finished into the corner, 1-0.
+ALEX Przespolewski stepped up and finished into the corner, 1-0.
 Charlie Urry tried to carry on after treatment but was unable to continue and was replaced by Jordan Chapman in the 10th minute.

 Hythe equalised in the 19th minute - a great through ball picked out the striker who controlled the ball with what the Vics players thought was an arm, and finished neatly, 1-1.

-Both sides were now creating chances, with Jimmi Burton and Eli Ahmed both unlucky not to score and with keeper Karl Steinbourne-Busse making two wonderful saves. both sides were locked at 1-1, but a minute before half time JOE BUTCHER collected the ball, cut inside the full back and hit a beauty from 20 yards into the Hythe net, leaving the away keeper flat footed, 2-1.
+Both sides were now creating chances, with Jimmi Burton and Eli Ahmed both unlucky not to score and with keeper Karl Steinborne-Busse making two wonderful saves. both sides were locked at 1-1, but a minute before half time JOE BUTCHER collected the ball, cut inside the full back and hit a beauty from 20 yards into the Hythe net, leaving the away keeper flat footed, 2-1.